owendswang/Download-Pictures-from-Telegraph/README.md

 **中文介绍：[README.zh.md](README.zh.md)**

 # Download-Pictures-from-Telegraph
-Download pictures in a post of telegra.ph
+A Tampermonkey script to download pictures in a post of telegra.ph

 ## Download:
 - Go to [Greasy Fork](https://greasyfork.org/zh-CN/scripts/422130-download-pictures-from-telegraph).